udacity/create-your-own-adventure/english/blackAndwhite/blackAndwhite.md

 Everyone wakes up and walk into her messy room trying to figure out what happened.

 Christy's best friends Bella and Marie console her and calm her from trembling.

+Bella scans the surroundings and finds nothing suspicious.